truthcoin/www.truthcoin.info/faq/index.md

 Fortunately, one of the investors who had previously met and rejected the Augur team brought the Truthcoin idea to Roger Ver.
 To my immense relief and excitement, Roger contacted me to inquire about his ability to assist, which, as a non-US citizen or resident, was very great.
 I put him in touch with one of the most promising programmers, who had been working on Truthcoin in the past, and after getting an email from Roger he jumped right back to work.

-The three of us wanted to keep the work as private as possible, so that the programmer and I could both [1] to avoid any unwanted attention, but also [2] to iron out the details of the work (in an effort to avoid struggles like the current blocksize debate).
+The three of us wanted to keep the work as private as possible, so that the programmer and I could not only [1] avoid any unwanted attention, but also [2] iron out the details of the work (in an effort to avoid struggles like the current blocksize debate).

 Unfortunately, Augur was planning a crowdsale and many of my supporters convinced me that I had a duty to come forward and at least inform potential Augur investors that my faith in their version was low, so low that I was actively working on a competing version.
 Neither Roger, nor I, nor the programmer were happy about this, but we eventually did it anyway.